-The Truro Public Library is in the same complex as the Community Center.
-The library annually hosts dozens of programs for all ages, as well as monthly art shows featuring local artists.
-Prior to the pandemic, the library had lent approximately 60,000 materials annually and summer of 2023 data shows that visitor numbers are returning to prepandemic status.
+the library had lent approximately 60,000 materials annually and summer of 2023 data shows that visitor numbers are returning to pre-pandemic status.
 The library provides additional services, such as a Notary, a small public business center, and space for public meetings and quiet work.
 Recent additions include a refrigerator for sharing locally grown food, a sensory board, a mud kitchen and an edible garden with a small path.
 The library is a significant community resource all year and actively collaborates with other town departments and a wide range of community organizations.
 Truro maintains its own independent school district with one elementary school.
-TCS serves preschool through sixth grade for Truro residents and school choice students from neighboring towns (Table 4).
-Truro students may attend TCS or choose to go to Provincetown International Baccalaureate (IB) School.
-At the middle school level, Truro students choose Nauset Middle School, Monomoy Middle School, Cape Cod Lighthouse Charter School or Provincetown IB School.
-At the high school level, students attend Nauset Regional High School, Monomoy High School, Cape Cod Technical School, or Sturgis Charter School.
+TCS serves preschool through high school level, students attend Nauset Regional High School, Monomoy High School, Cape Cod Technical School, or Sturgis Charter School.

 TCS's mission statement states that it: "nurtures the intellectual, physical, social, and creative potential of each individual.
-We endeavor to create a more equitable, inclusive environment that promotes curiosity, self-esteem, empathy and independence."
+We endeavor to create a more equitable, inclusive environment that promotes curiosity, selfesteem, empathy and independence."